-This is the wine tore I presented it to my fiend and she LOVE IT!
+This is the wine tote I presented it to my friend and she LOVED IT!

 This past week the 2016 International Quilt Festival was in Houston, TX.
 Wanting to expand my sewing craft and skills, I decided to go.
 I enrolled in Uptown Workshop with Gyleen Fitzgerald, owner of Colourful Stitiches.
 Her class was AMAZING.

 I’ve tried the jelly roll method but they are incomplete because they looked funny.
 This was my opportunity have a hands on lesson and have someone correct me as I go.
 I went online and pulled the class schedules and instructors.
 Because I have a Craftsy account I knew to look for those instructors first and anyone I follow on YouTube.
 Then I noticed instructors with websites and social media accounts.
 This gave me honest feedback from students.